in2code-de/luxletter/Documentation/Tech/Index.md

 ### Can I use tt_address for my receivers?

 No, not at the moment.
-We focused on fe_users.
+We focused on fe_users - a technique nearby the core.

 ### What about bounce mail handling?